rmcanany/SolidEdgeHousekeeper/README.md

 Internally the
 [**VB Like Operator**](https://docs.microsoft.com/en-us/dotnet/visual-basic/language-reference/operators/like-operator)
-is used to make the comparison.
+is used to make the wildcard comparison.
 Visit the link for details and examples.

 **Default Filter Formula**